SidrahAnjum/MS-Fabric-Projects/README.md

 # Pharmacy fills analytics platform

 A metadata-driven, multi-source Fabric data engineering project.
 Six entities get ingested through five genuinely different mechanisms: SQL, a OneLake shortcut, a paginated REST API, incremental file loads with a self-healed race condition, and real-time streaming.
 All of it routes through one dynamic pipeline that's driven entirely by a control table.
-The project also includes SCD Type 2 historization, a verified Direct Lake semantic model, and 22 real, documented bugs found and fixed along the way.
+The project also includes SCD Type 2 historization, a verified Direct Lake semantic model, and documented bugs found and fixed along the way.

 This isn't a tutorial replica.
 Every design decision below, including the ones that didn't work or that ran into a genuine platform restriction, is documented with the actual reasoning behind it, not just the happy path.